 Dr. Sanaz Memarzadeh

 In 2015 the JCCF funded a collaboration between National Academy of Sciences member and structural biologist Dr. David Eisenberg, physician-scientist in gynecological cancers Dr. Sanaz Memarzadeh, and computer scientist Dr. Matteo Pellegrini for a project entitled “Restoration of p53 function with a Novel Structure-based Peptide in Therapy of Solid Tumors.”
 The p53 gene has been called “The Guardian of the Genome” in the lay press and it is the most frequently mutated gene in human cancers.
-They have generated the first promising data that suggest we may be able to overcome the deleterious effects of these mutation.
+They have generated the first promising data that suggest we may be able to overcome the deleterious effects of this mutation.

 Dr. Nicholas Bernthal